Kuch Ankahi: Plot

-Aaliya Agha (Sajal Ali) is a middle-class young woman living with her parents, Agha Jaan (Syed Mohammad Ahmed) and Shammo Begum (Irsa Ghazal) and her two sisters Samiya (Mira Sethi) and Taniya (Qudsia Ali).
+Aaliya Agha (Sajal Ali) is a middle-class young woman living with her parents, Agha Jaan (Syed Mohammad Ahmed) and Shammo Begum (Irsa Ghazal) and her two sisters, Samiya (Mira Sethi) and Taniya (Qudsia Ali).
 Aaliya is headstrong, works in real estate and is the breadwinner of her home.
 Agha Jaan has been fighting a property case for his house, which, according to him, was given solely to him by his late father.
 Agha Jaan has no written proof of being gifted this house before his father's death, to which his other siblings object and demand their rightful portions.
 His morals don't allow him to illegally solve this issue (though he got a chance) and he also doesn't have enough money to buy the house in full.
 He faces many trials and tribulations while trying to get his daughters married, fight this court case and give his children their due rights.

 Salman Saeed (Bilal Abbas Khan) is a middle-class young man who is also a real estate agent and is Aaliya's professional rival.
 He lives with his mother Almas (Annie Zaidi), and eventually rents the upper portion of Aaliya's house after discovering and rekindling their mothers' long-lost friendship.
 Salman suffers from separation anxiety after his father left and takes emotional stances and morals very seriously.
 Aaliya, on the other hand, is too busy and worried about her home's financial crisis and is trying everything in her power to buy her house.
 Salman and Aaliya work for a real estate firm named Sehrish, whose rival is her half-brother Asfar (Sheheryar Munawar).
 Asfar is a tough and stone-hearted man, and he isn't on good terms with Sehrish and their father since his father never cared about Asfar.

 Samiya has been engaged to Saif-ur-Rehman (Ali Safina) by Shammo for two years, but everyone tries to convince Shammo that Saif isn't a good guy after Aaliya sees Saif with another girl somewhere, which Shammo discourages.
-It is revealed that the girl is Saif's possessive girlfriend Shagufta, who he met at his office.
+It is revealed that the girl is Saif's possessive girlfriend Shagufta, whom he met at his office.
 Agha Jaan's younger sister Sofia (Vaneeza Ahmed) and nephew Shakeel (Adnan Samad Khan) arrive to take their rightful portions of the house, but they start to change their minds while living in the house.
 Sofia was married once, but her husband Safdar had died.